MOBILE APPLICATION SECURITY TESTING

 - We have a team of enthusiastic security experts.
 We are passionate about cybersecurity and we understand the importance of a happy team that stays at the cutting edge.
 All employees have access to our research and innovation team, receive regular training and often go to conferences.
 This translates into the highest possible quality mobile application penetration test for you.

 - We provide a highly consultative service.
 We are not a black box where a scope enters and a report exits.
 The entire process is communicative and consultative.
 We pride ourselves on keeping our clients in the loop throughout the entire process.

 - We report in a flexible and easy to comprehend manner.
 By default, you’ll receive a management report which speaks in terms of business risk, and a technical report which goes into more detail – including clear impact statements, a description of exploitation, clear reproduction instructions, and customized remediation advice.
 If you need output that’s a little bit different, then tell us: we pride ourselves on our flexibility.

 - We offer executive and technical debriefs for every single mobile application penetration test we conduct, regardless of whether the test lasted for one day or one hundred days.
 Our penetration testers are trained to be able to speak in both technical and business terms.

 - We aim to forge lengthy relationships.
-We want to be your cyber security partner, and that includes making our entire team available for you well after your mobile application penetration test ends, included as part of the service.
+We want to be your cybersecurity partner, and that includes making our entire team available for you well after your mobile application penetration test ends, included as part of the service.

-We are CREST accredited as an organization, and each one of our employees is highly certified.
+We are CREST accredited as an organisation, and each one of our employees is highly certified.
 The certifications we believe are most relevant to mobile application penetration testing are shown below.
 All of these require a rigorous practical demonstration of skill to obtain.

 - CREST CRT.
 Most of our penetration testers hold the CRT, and we consider it to be one of the ways to demonstrate competency for penetration testing in general, when it comes to certification.